dusmel/engineering-playbook/5. Developing/Twelve Factor App/readme.md

 ### What does that mean for our application ?

 For authorization service, we are using 2 external backing services namely postgres database and kafka.
-The loosely coupling is already done by the DATABASE_URL and KAFKA_URL used to pass the connection string.
+This loose coupling is  done by the DATABASE_URL and KAFKA_URL used to pass the connection string.

 If something wrong happens with our instance of postgres or our kafka cluster, we can easily switch to a new instance, providing a new MONGO_URL environment variable and restart the application.